JelmerKorten/setupproj/README.md

 - Copy the setupproj.py to your Projects folder or in which folder you want to create a new folder in.
 - in terminal cd to the folder and run:
 windows:
-python setupproj.py --f FOLDER -o --url url/to/repo.git
+python setupproj.py --f FOLDER --open vscode --url url/to/repo.git
 mac:
-python3 setupproj.py --f FOLDER -o --url url/to/repo.git
+python3 setupproj.py --f FOLDER --open pycharm --url url/to/repo.git